BIM Standards: ISO 19605 and more

 - Delivery phase and assets.

-Both of these standards focus on decreasing the overall construction costs and providing a more effective framework to help different participants of the process with collaborative efforts, which improves almost all of the construction stages.
-Additional parts of the ISO 19650 are also in the development process and are focused on BIM security, asset management, the operational phase of the process in general, and so on.
+Both of these standards attempt to decrease overall construction costs.
+They provide a more effective framework to help different process participants collaborate, improving almost all stages of construction.
+Additional parts of ISO 19650 are also being developed.
+They should be focused on BIM security, asset management, the operational phase of the process in general, etc.

 Level 1 of the UK BIM standards

-Right now there are two levels of BIM standards available within the context of ISO 19650.
-Level 1 is fully defined by BS 1192 – Collaborative production of construction, engineering, and architectural information.
-There are several requirements that are included in this level:
+Currently, two levels of BIM standards are available in the context of ISO 19650.
+Level 1 is entirely defined by BS 1192 – Collaborative production of construction, engineering, and architectural information.
+Several requirements are included in this level:

 - BS 7000-4 – Design management